 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-HB293 - Rep. Kemp Strickler (D) - Establishes the offense of unlawful tracking of a motor vehicle | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+| HB1737 - Rep. Kemp Strickler (D) - Establishes the offense of unlawful tracking of a motor vehicle | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Summary: | This bill establishes the offense of unlawful tracking of a motor vehicle, which a person commits if the person knowingly installs, conceals, or otherwise places an electronic tracking device on a motor vehicle without the consent of all owners of the vehicle.
-There are several exceptions to the offense, as described in the bill, including, but not limited to, for the purposes of a criminal investigation, at the discretion of a parent or legal guardian, or if the vehicle is being repossessed.
-The offense of unlawful tracking of a motor vehicle is a class B misdemeanor.
-This bill is similar to HB 1570 (2024) and HB 531 (2023). |
+| Summary: | This bill establishes the offense of unlawful tracking of a motor vehicle, which a person commits if the person knowingly installs, conceals, or otherwise places an electronic tracking device in or on a motor vehicle without the consent of all owners of the vehicle.
+There are several exceptions to the offense, as described in the bill, including, but not limited to, for the purposes of a criminal investigation, for participation in voluntary insurance programs, at the discretion of a parent or legal guardian, or if the vehicle is being repossessed.
+The offense of unlawful tracking of a motor vehicle is a class A misdemeanor for the first offense and a class E felony for a subsequent offense.
+This bill is similar to HB 293 (2025) and HB 1570 (2024). |

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Progress: | House: In Committee | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+| Progress: | House: Filed | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Last Action: |
+| Last Action: |

 H